Operator Spectral Geometric Versus Geometric Mean: Main results

 Now we are ready to present a reversed version of Corollary \eqref{cor_spec_less_geo}. \begin{corollary} Let $A,B\in \mathcal B\left( \mathcal H \right)$ be such that $0<m\le A,B\le M$, and let $0\le t\le 1$.
 Then

 \end{corollary}

 A detailed discussion of the relation between Corollaries \ref{cor_spec_less_geo} and \ref{cor_geo_less_spec} is given in Proposition \ref{last_prop}.
-The fact that the proposition is stated later in this paper is due to the detailed computations of the generalized Kantorovich constant, which we prefer to state independently to avoid disturbance of the readers.
+The proposition is stated later in this paper due to the detailed computations of the generalized Kantorovich constant, which we prefer to state independently to avoid disturbing the readers.